-Cairns – More than just the gateway to the Great Barrier Reef
+More than just a gateway to the Great Barrier Reef

-The city of Cairns and its surrounding regions are well known as one of Australia’s top tourist destinations.
+The city of Cairns and its surrounding regions are well known.
+We have one of Australia’s top tourist destinations.

-First settled as a gold mining camp and founded in 1876, the region went on to become a major producer of sugar cane.
-Before establishing itself as a top tourist destination, with the Great Barrier Reef right on its doorstep.
+First settled as a gold mining camp and founded in 1876.
+Before establishing itself as a top tourist destination, the region became a significant producer of sugar cane, with the Great Barrier Reef right on its doorstep.

-The Daintree is the oldest, and second-largest rainforest in the world and is a must-see attraction while staying in Cairns.
-Offering some of the world’s most diverse, unique and impressive wildlife, the Daintree is sure to impress.
+The Daintree Rainforest is the oldest and second-largest rainforest in the world.
+This rainforest offers some of the world’s most diverse, unique and impressive wildlife.

-The Daintree River winds its way through the rainforest on its journey to the sea and is home to many wildlife species, including the saltwater crocodile.
+The Daintree River winds its way through the rainforest on its journey to the sea.
+It is home to many wildlife species, including the saltwater crocodile.

-A river cruise is a relaxing way to get up close and personal with these ancient creatures.
+A river cruise is a relaxing way to get close and personal with these ancient creatures.

-While in the Daintree, be sure to visit Cape Tribulation beach and walk along the white sands where the Daintree meets the vibrant blue waters of the Coral Sea.
+While in the Daintree, be sure to visit Cape Tribulation beach.
+Walk along the white sands where the Daintree meets the vibrant blue waters of the Coral Sea.

 Kuranda, Atherton Tablelands and Waterfalls

-The town itself is packed full of stylish restaurants, cafes and bars.
-For those looking for something to take home with them, Kuranda is a must-visit with many markets and shops offering handcrafted wares.
+The town has stylish restaurants, cafes, and bars.
+For those looking for something to take home with them, Kuranda is a must-visit!

 Visitors can experience their trip through the rainforest to and from the town via the unique Kuranda Scenic Railway and Skyrail.

-Follow the renowned waterfall trail and discover the region’s series of majestic waterfalls.
+Follow the world-famous waterfall trail.
+Discover the region’s majestic waterfalls.

-Be sure to bring your swimmers and enjoy a refreshing dip in the crystal clear, freshwater pools that are fed by the waterfalls.
+Be sure to bring your swimmers and enjoy a refreshing dip in the crystal clear freshwater pools fed by the waterfalls.

-The Tablelands is a birdwatchers paradise with an incredible 327 species to be found in the region.
+The Tablelands is a birdwatchers paradise with an incredible 327 species in the region.

-The region is also home to diverse array reptiles and other wildlife, including some rare species native to the area.
+The region is also home to a diverse array of reptiles and other wildlife, including some rare species native to the area.